Number sign: History

-The symbol is described as the "number" character in an 1853 treatise on bookkeeping, and its double meaning is described in a bookkeeping text from 1880.
 The instruction manual of the Blickensderfer model 5 typewriter (c.
 1896) appears to refer to the symbol as the "number mark".
-Some early-20th-century U.S. sources refer to it as the "number sign", although this could also refer to the numero sign (№).
+Some early-20th-century U.S. sources refer to it as the "number sign".
+A shorthand textbook written in 1903 refers to this symbol as the "pound or number sign" and details its two distinct uses (before and after a number).
 A 1917 manual distinguishes between two uses of the sign: "number (written before a figure)" and "pounds (written after a figure)".
 The use of the phrase "pound sign" to refer to this symbol is found from 1932 in U.S. usage.
-The term hash sign is found in South African writings from the late 1960s.

 For mechanical devices, the symbol appeared on the keyboard of the Remington Standard typewriter (c.
 1886).
 It appeared in many of the early teleprinter codes and from there was copied to ASCII, which made it available on computers and thus caused many more uses to be found for the character.
 The symbol was introduced on the bottom right button of touch-tone keypads in 1968, but that button was not extensively used until the advent of large-scale voicemail (PBX systems, etc.) in the early 1980s.

 One of the uses in computers was to label the following text as having a different interpretation (such as a command or a comment) from the rest of the text.
 It was adopted for use within internet relay chat (IRC) networks circa 1988 to label groups and topics.
 This usage inspired Chris Messina to propose a similar system to be used on Twitter to tag topics of interest on the microblogging network; this became known as a hashtag.
 Although used initially and most popularly on Twitter, hashtag use has extended to other social media sites.